LeszekBlazewski/SO2-automation/README.md

 - docker-workflow (for docker inside pipeline)
 - workflow-aggregator (for pipelines support)
-- gerrit-code-review (new version of gerrit trigger)
+- gerrit-code-review (better alternative to gerrit trigger)

 ### 2.Add preconfigured multibranch pipeline to Jenkins which will have all settings setup to fetch changes by SCM from gerrit repo: